StarRocks/starrocks/administration/Scale_up_down.md

 StarRocks has two types of FE nodes: Follower and Observer.
 Followers are involved in election voting and writing.
 Observers are only used to synchronize logs and extend read performance.

-> * The number of Follower FEs (including Master) must be odd, and it is recommended to deploy 3 of them to form a High Availability (HA) mode.
+> * The number of follower FEs (including leader) must be odd, and it is recommended to deploy 3 of them to form a High Availability (HA) mode.
-> * When the FE is in high availability deployment (1 Master, 2 Follower), it is recommended to add Observer FEs for better read performance. * Typically one FE node can work with 10-20 BE nodes.
+> * When the FE is in high availability deployment (1 leader, 2 followers), it is recommended to add Observer FEs for better read performance. * Typically one FE node can work with 10-20 BE nodes.
 It is recommended that the total number of FE nodes be less than 10.
 Three is sufficient in most cases.

 ### Scale FE out